 Participants receive not only match grant incentives to fund their approved education or business asset purchases, but also gain financial literacy and develop good saving habits.
 All of this prepares them to successfully reach their career or business development goals.
 Past participants have opened an IDA to fund post-secondary education in business, Administration of Justice, Pre-Health, Construction Technology, and General Studies prior to pursuing further study at a university.
 Others have funded small businesses start-up/expansion providing child care, pet care, landscaping, housecleaning, specialty desserts & catering, art & music, outdoor adventure, and much more.

 Eligibility RequirementsIDA match savings participant eligibility requirements include:

 - Proof of Coconino County Residency,

 - Current credit report (only for IDABiz),

-- Household net-worth (assets minus liabilities) less than $10,000 (home and primary vehicle excluded)
+- Household net-worth (assets minus liabilities) less than $10,000 (home and primary vehicle excluded), and

 Note: Those eligible for the Earned Income Tax Credit (EITC) or Temporary Assistance to Needy Families (TANF) typically qualify for this program.